Meet the RiffRaff

 Lori McKinney - Blankenship, co-founder and administrator of the RiffRaff, is primarily a performing and recording artist (vocals, drums, dance, spoken word).
 She has been writing and recording music since the year 2000.
 Her years previous were spent gaining a B.A. in Music Theatre from James Madison University, performing in scores of productions there, and performing professionally over the summers as a featured singer / dancer at Paramount’s Carowinds in Charlotte, NC and Dollywood in Pigeon Forge, TN.
 She spent a semester her senior year in London, UK, where she discovered her alternative sensibilities and emerged as an independent, veering from a life of auditions into a world of her own creation.
 She established LLyniuM entertainment and dreamed of producing multimedia shows which would bring people together and inspire change.
 Lori searched for musical collaborators and hit the jackpot when she found her soul mate, Robert.
 The two merged in a profound way and have not stopped writing and recording since.
 Choosing to plant roots in McKinney's home town of Princeton, WV, together they founded Culturefest World Music & Arts Festival and Option 22 in 2004, formed the RiffRaff Arts Collective in 2006 and All Together Arts Week in 2009.
 In 2012 she and Robert teamed with members of the community to create Princeton Renaissance Project, a multi-faceted downtown development effort.
 She feels blessed to have merged with rest of the members of the collective; they have found a mutual space in which to create, encourage and inspire one another and the community.
 Robert and Lori, joined by Option 22, now tour the region inspiring and empowering other communities to transform their environment with their original multi-media production, Create Your State.
 Lori lives and works at the RiffRaff, doing what it takes to make the wheels of the business turn as she and the other artists conceive productions for the future.

-Robert Blankenship, co-founder and mastermind of the RiffRaff, is a multi-faceted artist excelling in photography, painting, graphic design, music, sound engineering, and more.
+Robert Blankenship, co-founder and mastermind of the RiffRaff, is a multi-faceted artist excelling in photography, music, sound engineering, lighting, painting, graphic design and more.
 He is a "renaissance man," as his work extends in countless directions, building and nurturing the vast scope of activities the collective produces.
-He runs Audible Art Studios, a division of LLyniuM entertainment in The RiffRaff, which offers multi-track studio recording, live recording, photography, graphic design, and more.
+He runs Audible Art Studios in The Room Upstairs at The RiffRaff, which offers multi-track studio recording, live recording, photography, graphic design, and more.
 As creative director of LLyniuM entertainment, his marketing concepts have driven events like Culturefest World Music and Arts Festival and All Together Arts Week to success.
 Robert is also responsible for the interior design and the graphic marketing of the RiffRaff Arts Collective.
 Robert plays guitar, banjo, didgeridoo, shamisen, drums and other instruments with the original music project Option 22 and he engineers the music events presented by LLyniuM & The RiffRaff.
 He is inspired by nature, music and all that is; his ability to capture the profound and interesting in life is what distinguishes him.
 His art can be seen at Tamarack and in The RiffRaff Gallery.
 He is currently producing all the content for the original touring production Create Your State that he and Lori, along with Option 22, tour the region with to inspire creative community development.
 Hailing from Summers County, WV, Robert now lives and works full time at the RiffRaff.

 14 year old Kayla McKinney is a massive chunk of the heart and soul of this creative operation with her abounding youthful energy and artistic output.
 A consumate musician rocking the bass, guitar and drums, she is also a fine singer and currently performs with her band The Change and Option 22.
 She's performed on giants stages for thousands, at renowned venues like Floydfest and Hard Rock Cafe's in Nashville and Boston.
 She is the epicenter of the kid scene on the block.
 She truly understands the impact and power of music and positive energy, and she pours her heart into the music.
 She adores Culturefest and wishes all life could be the way it is on those magical four days each year.
 She says she loves it because "in the outside world you're looked down on for being different and here (at Culturefest), it's expected.
 You're accepted and loved even more for being who you are."
 Watch for her & the other younglings around Stages Music School to do great things.